AMenezes97/serosim/README.md

 directly from model_pars for the antibody model with random effects.
-Parameters are drawn randomly from a distribution with mean and standard deviation specified within model_pars. runserosim requires that exposure_id and antigen_id are numeric so we will use the reformat_model_pars function to create a new version of model_pars.
+Parameters are drawn randomly from a distribution with mean and standard deviation specified within model_pars. runserosim requires that exposure_id and biomarker_id are numeric so we will use the reformat_model_pars function to create a new version of model_pars.
 Users can go directly to numeric model_pars if they wish.